gayathri-codes/Assignment_Submission_Portal/README.md

 ```

 ### 2. Set Up the Application Properties
-In the `src/main/resources/application.yml` file, configure the MongoDB connection and OAuth2 properties.
+In the `src/main/resources/application.yml` file or `src/main/resources/application.properties`, configure the MongoDB connection and OAuth2 properties.
 Replace the placeholders with your actual MongoDB details and Google OAuth credentials.

 ```yaml
 spring: